 The third dimension is type of education and social context.
 At the top of the French social structure, elite grandes écoles alumni have experienced no strong transformation of their social status over the last forty years.
 Their transition from school to work is still fast and linear.
 Their couple and family formation process differs little from the experience of their predecessors in the 1970s.
 Family support is not crucial for these elite graduates, since independence in the stable job market is generally taken for granted.
 Gender differentiation is weaker than in other social groups, and is declining, even if women are more often oriented to the public sector and to skilled welfare jobs, and men to well-paid segments of the private sector.
 By contrast, the least educated strata8 is subject to extraordinary risks of unemployment.
-Youth of working-class origin leave school at an average age of seventeen and begin to acquire some stability in employment at age twenty-five or later, and gender differentiation is strong.
+Youth of working-class origin leave school at an average age of 17 and begin to acquire some stability in employment at age 25 or later, and gender differentiation is strong.
 This means that in working-class milieus, the average age when a son or daughter finds economic independence and leaves the parental home is higher than in highly-educated families, where youth usually leave home before gaining a bachelor's degree.

 Between the end of school and the beginning of stable employment (when it happens) less well-off young people experience a long period of leisure with few economic resources: they make up a stratum of money-poor and time-rich youth.
 In this group, ethnic minorities are overrepresented but are not the majority.
-Most participants to the 2005 riots came from this stratum and were either members of the "first youth" generation or elder "second youth" working-class sons who lacked a means of political or collective expression.9 They had neither social visibility nor political commitment.
-If youth from this strata lack lack family support, they most likely feel a keen sense of exclusion.
-For young people with moderately levels of education, the situation is even more complicated since social perspectives depend on specific factors, such as type of education (liberal arts versus marketable knowledge), the extent of potential family support, social capital, and the acquaintances parents have at their disposal.
+Most participants to the 2005 riots came from this stratum and were either members of the "first youth" generation or elder "second youth" working-class sons who lacked a means of political or collective expression.
+They had neither social visibility nor political commitment.
+If youth from this strata lack family support, they most likely feel a keen sense of exclusion.
+For young people with moderate levels of education (typically the baccalauréat or the "bac + 1"), the situation is even more complicated since social perspectives depend on specific factors, such as type of education (liberal arts versus marketable knowledge), the extent of potential family support, social capital, and the acquaintances parents have at their disposal.
 A tradition of entrepreneurship can have a dramatic effect.
-Today in France, moderately-educated youth from unpropertied families (the public-sector middle class, for instance) experience a high risk of economic marginalization when they fail to penetrate the public-sector employment system, where jobs are now scarce, or when they enter the informal art, culture, media and journalistic sector.10
+Today in France, moderately-educated youth from unpropertied families (the public-sector middle class, for instance) experience a high risk of economic marginalization when they fail to penetrate the public-sector employment system, where jobs are now scarce, or when they enter the informal art, culture, media, and journalistic sector.10 downward, enlarge or diminish, and separate or agglomerate with neighboring categories.
+For instance, the left corner of "educationally déclassés" (over-educated poor) is much larger today than thirty years ago, when the public sector expanded to such an extent that it could absorb the moderately-educated youth of the early 1980s.
+Conversely, the "nouveau riche" corner on the right side of the scheme was small and marginal in the 1980s but has since expanded with the growth of small companies, mainly in high-tech development and computer-related services.
+That said, many contemporary young "nouveaux riches" are not so new, in fact, since most of them benefited heavily from family support when their companies were created.